Achieving Long-Term Competitive Advantage through Continuous Process Optimization with Business Core Competency

 As a startup, a balance needs to be struck between process understanding and just getting things done.
 However, too many businesses and business operators are actually executing too much and not balancing process development and strategy in their day-to-day execution.
 This keeps the organization locked in tactical execution which is generally not very responsive or proactive in maintaining, changing, or growing the business.

 Tactical operators will generally need help defining the critical objectives and tasks to work on.
 Whereas a strategic operator might have trouble with execution.
 Together, these two types of operational styles work well together when they are in sync.
 Think of a rider and a horse.
 The horse would be strong wherever he decides to go, but the outcomes will be different depending on how he decides to get there.
 The rider can see where he is going more clearly, but without the horse he will be very slow getting there.
-Together, the rider and the horse represent the coupling of strategic vision and directed execution.
+Together, the rider and the horse represent the coupling of strategic vision and directed execution of business core competency.

 Initial Process Development – The Gate Keeper to Acting Strategically